Dragon8029/100-days-of-code/Attempt4.md

 *Sept 10, 2018*

 Started working on a Professional Fullstack course from @stephenmf, so far it looks good.
 Completed more lessons on "Complete React Fullstack Course" from @Udemy

+---

+##A4D28:
+*Sept 10, 2018*

+Made it through Assignment 2 on Fullstack course from @stephenmf, also installed Router for React and learned how to create routes from React course on @Udemy.